 Be careful by checking the first 5 and last 5 digits of your wallet address before you send.
+Always double check, and then double check again.
 This has worked for me!

 If you’re verified, you can access up to 100x leverage in KuCoin Futures (not recommended), have a daily trading limit of $70,000 (USD), and daily withdraws of up to 200 Bitcoin.
 Everything you might need!

 Mainland China, Comoros, Seychelles, Syria, Thailand, The United States, U.S. Outlying Islands, Ivory Coast, Cuba, Democratic Republic of Congo, Republic of Congo, Iran, Iraq, Liberia, North Korea, Syria, Venezuela, Yemen, Zimbabwe, East Timor, Cambodia, Laos, Tanzania, Serbia, Tunisia, Uganda, Mali, Afghanistan, Albania, Central African Republic, Somalia, Malawi, Mozambique, Kyrgyzstan, Bosnia and Herzegovina, Uzbekistan, Turkmenistan, Burundi, South Sudan, Sudan (North), Republic of Guinea, Guinea South Africa, the Republic of Northern Macedonia, the Lebanese Republic, Kosovo, Libya, Ethiopia, Sri Lanka, Trinidad and Tobago, Barbados, Botswana, Ghana, Jamaica, Mauritius, Pakistan, Nicaragua, and Panama.

 The good news is if you’re in the UK, the rest of Europe, Canada, or Australia then you can make this step.
 This may change since the governments in these countries are still a little ‘iffy’ about KuCoin.